 Proper training of field personnel is a critical aspect of quality assurance.
-Organizations participating in Bight '13 will provide personnel who have extensive field experience, but not necessarily with the standard methods selected for this project.
-Instruction for this project, therefore, will focus on ensuring consistency in data collection among all field personnel.
+Organizations participating in Bight '18 will provide personnel who have extensive field experience, but not necessarily with the standard methods selected for this survey.
+Instruction for this survey, therefore, will focus on ensuring consistency in data collection among all field personnel.

-Lead scientists and boat captains of all organizations participating in the survey will be required to attend a protocol calibration meeting, which will be conducted several weeks before the survey.
-The goals and objectives of the Bight '13 will be discussed at this meeting as well as the responsibilities of the chief scientist and boat captains during the Bight '13 survey.
-Each participating organization will be provided with a Workplan, Field Operations Manual and QA/QC Document for Bight '13 and will be instructed on field procedures to be used during the survey, including proper entry of data on field data forms.
+Lead Scientists and Boat Captains of all organizations participating in the survey will be required to attend a protocol calibration meeting, which will be conducted several weeks before the survey.
+The goals and objectives of Bight '18 will be discussed at this meeting as well as the responsibilities of the chief scientist and boat captains.
+Each participating organization will be provided with a Workplan, Field Operations Manual and QA/QC Document for Bight '18 and will be instructed on field procedures to be used during the survey, including proper entry of data on field data forms.
 The meeting will emphasize decision-making procedures for determining whether a station should be abandoned and whether a sample is acceptable.
-Lines of communication within the project and QA/QC activities occurring on the boat during the survey will also be discussed.
+Lines of communication within the survey and QA/QC activities occurring on the boat during the survey will also be discussed.

 The Lead Scientist of each organization will train their field personnel, as needed, on the field operations to be conducted during the survey.
 It will be the responsibility of the Lead Scientist of each organization to review the Workplan and Field Operations Manual with their field crews and to ensure that they understand the field procedures and specific field QA/QC requirements that must be followed during the survey.
 It is also the Lead Scientist's responsibility to train their field crews, as needed, on operations to be performed.
-Personnel that cannot perform an operation as required by the project will not participate in that operation.
+Personnel that cannot perform an operation as required by the survey will not participate in that operation.